-Some dignitaries posing with the trophy (from left to right; Mr. Stephen Appiah (Company's Brand Ambassador), Madam Laurette Otchere (Director of the Company), Monsieur Jules Armand Aniambossou (French Ambassador to Ghana), Mr. Sas George (Shareholder), Mr. Hussein Nsour (Sales and Marketing Manager of the Company) and Mr Rexford Adomako-Bonsu (Director of the Company)
+Some dignitaries posing with the Trophy (from left to right; Mr. Stephen Appiah (Company's Brand Ambassador), Madam Laurette Korkor Otchere (a Director of the Company), Monsieur Jules-Armand Aniambossou (French Ambassador to Ghana), Mr. Sas George (Representative of Shareholders Association), Mr. Hussein Nsour (Sales and Marketing Manager of the Company) and Mr Rexford Adomako-Bonsu (a Director of the Company).

-A cross-section of staff posing with the Trophy
+A cross-section of staff posing with the Trophy.